PretendoNetwork/website/docs/en_US/install/wiiu.md

 <img src="/assets/images/docs/install/wiiu/pnid/register-account-web.png" width="100%">

-Right before registering a PNID, please make sure to save your password on some sort of note, as you will not be able to reset your password.
+Right before registering a PNID, please make sure to save your password on some sort of note.
+This isn't necessary, but it prevents having to reset your password if you forget it.
 After registering just simply change your birth date, gender, timezone, country/region, etc to what you see fit.
 Once you have it set up we can switch back to the Wii U. Within your Wii U you will want to reconnect to Pretendo.

 _**Note:** How you reconnect to Pretendo depends on how you installed it on your Wii U!_

 Once you are reconnected, you will want to press the top left profile icon and press `Switch Account`, then press `Add New User`.
 Go through the user set up normally, but when it asks if you have an account, press `Yes` and put in your username and password.
 If it asks you to confirm your email afterwards, simply skip it.
-You will now be able to use Pretendo Servers.
+You will now be able to use Pretendo servers.

 ### PNID Setup - Wii U
-Right before registering a PNID, please make sure to save your password on some sort of note, as you will not be able to reset your password.
+Right before registering a PNID, please make sure to save your password on some sort of note.
+This isn't necessary, but it prevents having to reset your password if you forget it.
 You will want to go on you Wii U while Pretendo is still active and press the top left profile icon.
 After pressing the icon, press `Switch Account`, and then `Add New User`.
 Set up this account as normal, but once it asks if you have an account, press `No` and go through the account process normally.
 When it asks you again to link after adding a Mii, press `Link`.
 Choose your language and then accept the Pretendo Network Service Agreement.

 <img src="/assets/images/docs/install/wiiu/pnid/pretendo-eula.jpg" width="100%">